xzl01/ghc/docs/users_guide/debugging.rst

     sensible default. :ghc-flag:`-ddump-ds-preopt` shows the output after desugaring but before the very simple optimiser.

+.. ghc-flag:: -ddump-exitify
+    :shortdesc: Dump output of the exitification pass.
+    :type: dynamic

+    Dump output of the exitification pass (:ghc-flag:`-fexitification`), which tries to pull out code out of recursive functions.

 .. ghc-flag:: -ddump-simpl-iterations
     :shortdesc: Dump output from each simplifier iteration